-To participate in clinical experiences throughout the program, each student must meet and maintain immunization and certification compliance at all times while enrolled in the nursing program.
-Non-compliance will prevent students from participating in clinicals and class.
+To participate in clinical experiences, each student must meet and maintain immunization and certification compliance at all times while enrolled in the nursing program.
+Noncompliance will prevent students from participating in clinical class experiences.

 In addition to Linfield immunization and certification requirements, individual clinical sites may require additional health and professional requirements.
 Students must complete clinical site-specific requirements of agencies they are assigned to for their clinical experience.
-These must be completed prior to the start of the assigned clinical.
+Requirements must be completed prior to the start of the assigned clinical or date given for completion.